Here's a brief roundup of recent changes to Castro businesses during the shelter-in-place.

 Open since 2013, the store has often been the victim of vandalism to its glass windows.

-These closures add two more businesses to the list of Castro establishments permanently shuttered during shelter-in-place, including Gloss N Glam (258 Noe), Best in Show (545 Castro), Active Nutrition (2275 Market), and The Castro Republic (2295 Market).
+These closures add two more businesses to the list of Castro establishments permanently shuttered during shelter-in-place, including Gloss N Glam (258 Noe), Best in Show (545 Castro), Active Nutrition (2275 Market), The Castro Republic (2295 Market), children's clothing store Mini-Chic (4011 18th), and 68-year old It's Tops Coffee Shop (1801 Market).